SeriousBug/gandi-live-dns-rust/Readme.md

 ## Usage

-> This tool doesn't rate limit itself at the moment.
-If you have more than 30
-> entries that need to be updated, the operation may hit the rate limit of Gandi
-> and fail.
-You can work around this using multiple config files and waiting at
-> least 1 minute between runs.
+The Gandi Live DNS API is rate limited at 30 requests per minute.
+This program respects this rate limit: if you have more than 30 domains to update, the program will pause and wait for a minute, plus a random delay to ensure it doesn't hit the rate limit.

 ### System packages